48in48at48/lower48/README.md

 ## Introduction

-This travel route is designed to help you visit all the U.S. National Parks in the lower 48 states.
+This travel route is designed to visit all the U.S. National Parks in the lower 48 states.
 The plan covers the entire journey from start to finish, including travel routes, estimated timeframes, and key highlights for each park.
+Some of the route guidelines were to have an efficient route without back tracking, visiting southern parks furing the winter and northern parks during the summer.

 ## Travel Itinerary

 ### Overview

-- **Start Date:** December 26, 2026
+- **Start Date:** January 2, 2027
-- **End Date:** December 25, 2027
+- **End Date:** December 4, 2027
-- **Total Duration:** 365 Days
+- **Total Duration:** 336 Days
 - **Number of States:** 48

 ### Daily Schedule

 Below is a high-level overview of the travel schedule.
-Each state is allocated 6 days for exploration and 1 day for travel to the next state.
+Time in each state will not be equal.

 | **Day** | **State**        | **City/Region**                   | **National Parks to Visit**          |
 |---------|------------------|----------------------------------|--------------------------------------|